angular/material/docs/guides/CONTRIBUTING.md

 #### <a name="submitpr"></a>Submitting Pull Requests

-**Important**: We are not actively reviewing unsolicited PRs to Angular Material.
+**Important**: With the exception of minor bugs and doc fixes, we are not actively reviewing unsolicited PRs to Angular Material.

 Please check with us via [the discussion forum] (https://groups.google.com/forum/#!forum/ngmaterial) before investing significant effort in any pre-1.0 PR contribution; it's likely that we are already working on a related PR.

-* All contributions must be consistent with the Angular Material coding conventions: See [Coding Guidelines](CODING.md)
+* All contributions must be consistent with the Angular Material coding conventions.
+See [Coding Guidelines](CODING.md)
 * Submit proposed changes or additions as GitHub pull requests.
 See [Pull Request Guidelines](PULL_REQUESTS.md)

 <br/>